What if it rains? Are there ticket refunds?

 Will food be available for purchase?

-Festive snacks will be available for purchase at the Pacific Blue Chowder House where covered seating will be provided and at food kiosks dispersed throughout the pathways.
-The Rain Forest Food Pavilion will be closed during WildLights for group events and holiday parties.
+Festive snacks will be available for purchase at the Pizza Corner at the Rain Forest Food Pavilion, and at the Pacific Blue Chowder House where covered seating will be provided.
+Food kiosks will also be dispersed throughout the pathways.
+The inside of the Rain Forest Food Pavilion will be closed during WildLights for group events and holiday parties.

 Can visitors bring their own food to WildLights?